MarteXcoin-documentation/Documentation/introduction/features.rst

 with their respective private keys.
 Should problems arise, the code can be deactivated in the same manner, without the need for a network-wide rollback or client update.
-For technical details on individual sporks, see :ref:`here <understanding-sporks>`.
+For technical details on individual sporks, see `here <understanding-sporks>`_.

-.. _x11-hash-algorithm:
+.. _x13-hash-algorithm:

-X11 Hash Algorithm
+X13 Hash Algorithm
 ==================

-X11 is a widely used hashing algorithm created by Dash core developer Evan Duffield.
-X11’s chained hashing algorithm utilizes a sequence of eleven scientific hashing algorithms for the proof-of-work.
+X13 is a widely used hashing algorithm based on X11.
+X13’s chained hashing algorithm utilizes a sequence of eleven scientific hashing algorithms for the proof-of-stake.
 This is so that the processing distribution is fair and coins will be distributed in much the same way Bitcoin’s were originally.
-X11 was intended to make ASICs much more difficult to create, thus giving the currency plenty of time to develop before mining centralization became a threat.
+X13 was intended to make ASICs much more difficult to create, thus giving the currency plenty of time to develop before mining centralization became a threat.
 This approach was largely successful; as of early 2016, ASICs for X11 now exist and comprise a significant portion of the network hashrate, but have not resulted in the level of centralization present in Bitcoin.
-Information on mining with X11 can be found in the :ref:`Mining
+Information on mining with X11 can be found in the `Mining
-<mining>` section of this documentation.
+<./Documentation/tree/master/mining>`_ section of this documentation.

 X11 is the name of the chained proof-of-work (**PoW**) algorithm that was introduced in Dash (launched January 2014 as "Xcoin").
 It was